ibexa/documentation-developer/docs/api/graphql.md

 Here you can run your queries and preview the results in an easy-to-read format.

+!!! note

+    Selected queries and mutations require administrator permission to be executed properly.
+    In such case, access the GraphiQL through `<yourdomain>/admin/graphiql`.

 ### Reference

 GraphiQL offers side-by-side reference based on your generated schema in the **Docs** pane.